GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 If your markup is not valid, and you make a change to try to fix it, you can request that the search engine re-index your page in order to evaluate the change.

-USAgov has used Search Console to learn which marked-up pages have been indexed and the validity of their markup.
+USA.gov has used Search Console to learn which marked-up pages have been indexed and the validity of their markup.
 As of May 5, the data does not indicate that the markup has been used for any rich results.
 See the screenshot below.

 {{< img src="two-specialannouncement-pages" >}}